theokwebb/my-writeups/PearlyInterruptGates/README.md

 Here, we can see the `DPL` for index `2` is `R0`.
 The privilege level of the segment that the CS register points to (its `DPL`) is effectively the CPL of the currently executing code (`R0`).

 So, back to the original question.
-In order to find the specific RSP address of each index we can use the address of a 64-bit TSS from the GDT:
+In order to find the specific RSP address of each index, we can use the address of a 64-bit TSS from the GDT:

 ![Screenshot5](https://github.com/theokwebb/my-writeups/blob/main/PearlyInterruptGates/Images/Screenshot5.png)